Bring your story to life through copywritingPosted on September 28, 2020 by Sarah Robertson

 This month, as part of our new brand storytelling series, we’re introducing Ruth Buckingham, a Freelance Marketing Consultant and founder of Kandu Marketing.
-Ruth provides jargon-free content marketing support for small business owners, and here she shares hints and tips on how you can bring your brand story to life through copywriting.
+Ruth provides jargon-free content marketing support for small business owners, and here she shares hints and tips on how you can bring your story to life through copywriting.

 When you picture a copywriter, what do you think of?
 Before I started my business, I often thought of a copywriter as the person who comes up with all the snappy tag lines like “Just do it” or “Always Coca-cola”.
 Some copywriters do focus on short-form content like this, but copy can come in all shapes and forms, from the content you put on your website, through to sales brochures, case studies, award entries or even your latest Instagram story.